mumby0168/website/Blog/architecture/clean-arch.md

 into something that looks like this.

 This post aims to show once approach to adopting this architecture in one of your .net solutions.
-TEST124567890

-HELLO GO INTO MY GIST
-PLEASE
-AGAIN
-TEST
-TEST
-TEST

-THis should be a fresh section.